 - Views of, and from the road will be temporarily affected during construction due to the presence of works, traffic management and plant.
-The works will be undertaken during nighttime hours therefore the impacts on the views will be minimal. - As the works are minor, short duration, operate on a like-for-like basis and are confined to the existing A75 carriageway boundary, no permanent changes to landscape features and views are anticipated.
-No residual impacts of the visual appearance on the areas of Machars and the Drumlin pastures.
+The works will be undertaken during night-time hours therefore the impacts on the views will be minimal. - As the works are minor, short duration, operate on a like-for-like basis and are confined to the existing A75 carriageway boundary, no permanent changes to landscape features and views are anticipated.
+No residual impacts of the visual appearance on the Drumlin pastures.

-- The design and look of the current landscape will remain the same as much as possible to retain the current historical landscape. - During construction the site will be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible. - Works will be confined to necessary areas and will avoid encroaching on land and areas where work is not required including for general operations, equipment/containers storage and parking. - Upon completion of the works any damage to the local landscape will be reinstated as far as practicable.
+- During construction the site will be kept clean and tidy, with materials, equipment, plant and wastes appropriately stored, reducing the landscape and visual effects as much as possible. - Works will be confined to necessary areas and will avoid encroaching on land and areas where work is not required including for general operations, equipment/containers storage and parking.